The best pizza dough and sauce

 Prepare the dough in advance

-In an ceramic bowl, mix all of the flours and the sugar together.
+In an ceramic bowl, mix the flour and semolina together.
 Next, add the salt to one side of the bowl, and the yeast to the other.
 Don't add all the water at once, but add about 80% of it and begin bringing the mixture together.
 Keep mixing until the dough comes together into a ball.
 Use just as much water as needed to bring it together and so it gathers the flour off the sides of the bowl.
+Depending on your flour, it may even take a little more than 600ml, but that is the target - a 60% hydration.
 Take the dough out onto floured a work surface and work it for 10 mins until it is stretchy and strong.
 Wash the bowl with very hot water, so that the ceramic holds some of the heat.
 Lightly oil the bowl and pop the ball of dough in there.
 Cover the bowl with a clean kitchen towel and leave it in a warm area.
 The heat from the bowl will also help the dough rise.

 In a pan, gently fry the grated garlic and the stalks of the basil together in a little olive oil.
 Add in a tin of good quality finely chopped tomatoes and bring up to a simmer.
 Add in the basil leaves, keeping some if you want to use it as a topping in the classic margherita.
 Season with a little salt & pepper and take it off the heat to cool down a little.